Should You Choose Tracked or Standard Parcel Delivery Service?

 The ability to track items in-flight means allows the end recipient to review the status of the item delivery and minimise customer queries on the location and delivery time of their order.
 It also means your business has a clearer understanding of potential inventory and revenue, especially if payments are due to be taken from the customer after delivery.

-- Businesses selling expensive products will especially benefit from parcel tracking, as both customers and the company will really want to ensure items get delivered safely.
+- Businesses selling high-value products such as jewellery, electronics or high end fashion will especially benefit from parcel tracking, as both customers and the company will really want to ensure items get delivered safely.

 - Large retailers and e-Commerce hoping to streamline their delivery processes and make it as easy as possible to keep tabs on many deliveries will make the most of tracked deliveries too.